adtrace/adtrace_sdk_react_native/README.md

 }
 ```

 Replace `{YourAppToken}` with your app token.
-You can find this in your AdTrace dashboard.
+You can find this in your AdTrace panel.

 Depending on whether you build your app for testing or for production, you must set the environment with one of these values: